 Difference between not for profit and privately managed aged care system

-As of June 2020, majority of aged care services in Australia are run by not-for-profit organisations, (57% of residential aged care, 70% of home care, and 69% of home support).
+As of June 2020, the majority of aged care services in Australia are run by not-for-profit organisations, (57% of residential aged care, 70% of home care, and 69% of home support).
 Private organisations come second with government funded facilities in third.

 In a ‘for-profit’ organisation, the profit is distributed to owners and/or investors.
 In contrast with this model where businesses are run for private gain in order to make money from their customers’ needs; not-for profits reinvest back into their organisation so they can provide services or facilities that further their aims and missions, specifically resident care and quality of life.
 They also have volunteers who contribute to the welfare and activities of the residents.

-Aside from nursing homes, there are also non-profit assisted living homes who are more like communities.
-They have activities, such as residents sharing meals and working together, that helps keep people engaged in their lives while they're away from home or their family members at a cheaper cost than nursing facilities.
+Aside from nursing homes, there are also non-profit assisted living homes that are more like communities.
+They have activities, such as residents sharing meals and working together, that help keep people engaged in their lives while they’re away from home or their family members at a cheaper cost than nursing facilities.
 Some groups even have programs for those who need assistance in managing their everyday tasks such as grocery shopping; while some even offer teaching skills on arts & crafts projects so individuals can maintain independence through these hobbies too.

 These non-profit assisted living communities are usually smaller than for-profit facilities.
 So it is typical for residents to share a room with someone, but they get more individualized care and attention since there may be fewer people in each home at these types of places.
 They also offer lower rates because this goes back into the community through services like meals or activities.

 When it comes to choosing between a for-profit and not for profit assisted living facility, there are many considerations that should be made.
 So it is important for you to do your research on both groups of homes.
 This will give you a more accurate idea on how they operate as well as what their policies entail before making any final decisions.